 Painting.
 Secure the stele.

 Now colour comes into play.
 I mix pigments with natural-based solvents.
 The studio goes silent; I enjoy the way to the desired shade of colour and the meditative encounter with the newly created shape.
-Finally, depending on the structure of the sculpture, a base plate is to be mounted.
+Finally, depending on the sculpture’s structure, a base plate is to be mounted.

 Show.
 Keep going.

 Then it’s time to photograph, publish, exhibit, perhaps deliver.
-And tackling the next idea.
+And I tackle the next idea.

 Feel like joining me at work?
 Maybe at the next Open Studio Event?
 Add yourself to my mailing list.